dario-santos/website-source/index.md

 the growth of a diverse and international community of OCaml users.

-We collects donations from our sponsors, companies, entities or people interested in growing the OCaml programming language, and use redistribute these resources to grow, support and strengthen the OCaml community.
+We collects donations from our sponsors, companies, entities or people interested in growing the OCaml programming language, and redistribute these resources to grow, support and strengthen the OCaml community.